 Another most important first, is our Betty and Bob Beyster Institute for Nursing Research, Advanced Practice, and Simulation, a magnificent new 30,000 sq. ft. structure scheduled to be completed in summer 2015 and annexed to our main building.
 The Beyster Institute for Nursing Research will house three research units with special emphasis on the mental and physical health of mothers and children, the military and veterans, older adults, and end-of-life patients.

 In addition to the Beyster Institute, the first of its kind in the nation, USD’s Hahn School of Nursing and Health Science also was a pioneer in using simulation in clinical training.
-The Beyster Institute will include the Elizabeth Dickinson Smoyer Innovative Simulation Center, with high fidelity human simulators and a crew of trained actors, doctorally-prepared nurse faculty who are experts in simulation, and technical and mechanical specialists.
+The Beyster Institute will include the Lizbeth Dickinson Smoyer Nursing Simulation Center, with high fidelity human simulators and a crew of trained actors, doctorally-prepared nurse faculty who are experts in simulation, and technical and mechanical specialists.

 Almost all of our students receive some level of scholarship, forgivable loan, or financial aid.
 We are the proud recipients of endowments, grants, and gifts from institutions such as the Helene Fuld Trust, the Jonas Center for Nursing and Veterans Health Care (for which we served as the pilot program), California Song-Brown grants, and federal nurse faculty forgivable loan grants.
 Most recently we were one of the 14 schools selected for the inaugural, prestigious Robert Wood Johnson Foundation (RWJF) PhD Nurse Scholars program, as well as the recipients of a second RWJF Master’s Entry Nurse Scholars grant.